BaverKoca/Chatbot/README.md

 # LLaMA3 Internet QA Bot

-A professional, production-ready chatbot API that answers user questions using the LLaMA 3:8B model (via Ollama).
-If the model is uncertain, it automatically searches the web, summarizes the most relevant results, and generates a reliable answer.
+A modern, production-ready Retrieval-Augmented Generation (RAG) chatbot that answers user questions using the LLaMA 3:8B model (via Ollama) and always brings you the latest information from the web.

 ---

 ## 🚀 Features
-- **LLaMA 3:8B (Ollama CLI):** Fast, local LLM-powered answers
+- **LLaMA 3:8B (Ollama):** Fast, local LLM-powered answers
+- **Retrieval-Augmented Generation:** Always searches Google for the latest info and provides sources
+- **Source Attribution:** Answers include links to original web sources
-- **Web Search Fallback:** Uses Google Custom Search API for up-to-date information
+- **Web Search Filtering:** Prioritizes Wikipedia and official domains for trustworthy results
-- **Automatic Summarization:** Summarizes top web results using Hugging Face Transformers
+- **Chunking & Ranking:** Only the most relevant web snippets are sent to the LLM
+- **Caching:** Fast repeated answers for similar questions
+- **User Feedback:** Like/dislike answers to help improve the system
+- **Modern Web UI:** Minimalist, responsive chat interface
 - **REST API:** Built with FastAPI for easy integration
-- **Environment-based Secrets:** Secure API keys with `.env` files
-- **Modular, Extensible Codebase:** Clean architecture for easy customization

 ---